vesoft-inc/nebula-docs/docs-2.0/nebula-exchange/use-exchange/ex-ug-import-from-json.md

 # Import data from JSON files

-This topic provides an example of how to use Exchange to import Nebula Graph data stored in HDFS or local JSON files.
+This topic provides an example of how to use Exchange to import NebulaGraph data stored in HDFS or local JSON files.

 ## Data set